cloudcraft4/Game-AbandonedVersion/README.md

 # Roguelike-Game

-The start of my roguelike game written in Python
+This is the pre-Alpha version of my new roguelike game (which I am making purely for my own enjoyment).
+Much thanks to João F. Henriques for his excelent tutorial on how to make roguelikes in Python.
+I am using the Libtcod 1.7.0 API.